facebookincubator/GeoLift/vignettes/GeoLift_Walkthrough.md

 `(chicago, portland)`, all of them tied at rank 1.
 We can `plot()` these last two results to inspect them further.
-This plot will show how the results of the `GeoLift()` model would look like with the latest possible test period as well as the test’s power curve across all simulations.
+This plot will show how the results of the `GeoLift()` model would look like with the latest possible test period as well as the test’s power curve across a single simulation.

 ``` r
 # Plot for chicago, cincinnati, houston, portland for a 15 day test